 You may want to assess how much tax your organization is paying on employees' expenses.
-Is your organization exposed to a meaningful tax risk on employees' expenses?
+Is your organization exposed to a meaningful tax risk on employees' expenses, leaving sales tax refunds behind or both?
 Below is a simulation of an organization that has reimbursed to its employees supplies where 10% were incurred outside Canada.
 As for the supplies incurred in Canada, 90% are taxable supplies, other than zero rated supplies within the following 4 provinces.

 |Jurisdiction||Employees Expenses (%)||$ 1 Million of Supplies||Combined GST, HST & QST Rate||Canada VAT Paid (90% taxable supplies)|

 So in this example for each $1,000,000 of employees' expenses, there is approximately $100K of taxes to manage.

 Generally, for a business that is a GST and a QST registrant and exclusively engaged in commercial activities these taxes are: